KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

 These limitations make it hard to implement features that require text input in the keyboard, like emoji search, and AI-based features.

+## How to route text with KeyboardKit

 KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to automatically route text to any other text field or custom proxy.

+Just set ``KeyboardInputViewController/textInputProxy`` to nil to restore the original proxy and resume routing text to the main application.
+You can always access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.

 👑 [KeyboardKit Pro][Pro] unlocks a ``KeyboardTextField`` that automatically registers and unregisters as the input proxy when it gets and loses focus.
 Information about Pro features can be found at the end of this article.

-## How to route text with KeyboardKit

-``KeyboardInputViewController`` has a ``KeyboardInputViewController/textInputProxy`` that can be set to override ``KeyboardInputViewController/textDocumentProxy`` as the main text document proxy.
-Setting it will cause any text you type to be sent to that proxy instead of the original one.

-Just set ``KeyboardInputViewController/textInputProxy`` to nil to restore the original proxy and resume routing text to the main application.
-You can always access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.